marick/nh/prototypes/p003_test_first/JARGON.md

 When the process behind a circular cluster is alive, it is referred to as "throbbing".
 This evokes the periodic self-reinforcement of the cluster.
-When a circular cluster hasn't ever been started, or when it's died off because of a lack of work to do, it's callec *waiting*.
+When a circular cluster hasn't ever been started, or when it's died off because of a lack of work to do, it's called *waiting*.

 #### Trace